Excuse the excessive use of the word DOPE but this picture was taken on my birthday.

-He's written other two novels as well, the post-apocalyptic fantasy book "Travis and the Heart of Water", book one of a trilogy and a standalone romantic novel titled "Ian Johnson".
+He's written other two novels as well, "Travis and the Heart of Water", book one of a post-apocalyptic trilogy and a standalone romantic novel titled "Ian Johnson".

-Versions of all three novels (not the final manuscripts) can be found and read for free on the Swoon Reads website by clicking here.
+Versions of all three novels (early versions) can be found and read for free on the Swoon Reads website by clicking here.

 Who are your favorite authors?